+1234 1in5

+People with Risk Variant

+Your F Results

-Gene Marker
+Gene Marke er

 GSTT1 Ins or Del

-Risk Variant Your Variant
+Risk Variant Your Var iant

 Del Ins

+Your Risk

+Тур ical

-Since you possess the Ins variant of GSTT1, there is no increased risk of vitamin C deficiency, and supplementation is discouraged as it may be potentially counter-productive to training.
+Since you possess the Ins variant of GSTT1, there is no increased risk of vitamin C deficiency.
 Therefore, following the RDA guidelines for vitamin C is sufficient for you.
 The RDA for vitamin C is 75 mg per day for women and 90 mg per day for men.
 Smokers require an additional 35 mg per day.
 Citrus fruits and juices, strawberries, tomatoes, red and green peppers, broccoli, potatoes, spinach, cauliflower and cabbage are examples of foods that are good sources of vitamin C.